SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DOM_SectionDefinition.md

 ## CustomSectionDefinition properties

-The table below lists the properties of the `CustomSectionDefinition` object.
-(The base `SectionDefinition` object only exposes its ID.)
+In the table below, you can the properties of the `CustomSectionDefinition` object (the base `SectionDefinition` object only exposes its ID).
 The table also indicates whether a property can be used for filtering using the `SectionDefinitionExposers`.

 > [!NOTE]
 > From DataMiner 10.3.2/10.4.0 onwards, the `CustomSectionDefinition` object also has [the *ITrackBase* properties](xref:DOM_objects#itrackbase-properties).